 With the dizzying amount of cyberattacks going on, staying on top of security trends can be a full-time job.
 A trusted IT provider can track and implement the proper updates to keep your managed firewall as effective as possible.

 Your firewall is pretty good at protecting your office network.
 After all, that's what it was designed to do.
-But, what happens when an employee accesses their email or files from their phone?
-What about when they connect to the WiFi at a hotel?
+But what happens when employees access their email or files from their phones?
+What about when they connect to the Wi-Fi at a hotel?

 Your network security is only as strong as its weakest link.
-You could have the strongest, most expensive security system on your laptop, but it won't do you any good if an attacker sets up a fake WiFi hotspot and intercepts all of your data.
-And that's only one way hackers can get around your firewall.
+You could have the most robust and expensive security system on your laptop, but it won't do you any good if an attacker sets up a fake Wi-Fi hotspot and intercepts all your data.
+And that's only one of many ways hackers can get around your firewall.

-Your employee just received an email saying "there has been an update to their w-2 deductions to view click here".
-You've been around the block a few times, and you spot this as a scam from a mile away.
-Donny from operations, on the other hand, is concerned his take home pay is going to change.
+Your employee just received an email saying, "There has been an update to your W-2 deductions.
+To view, click here."
+You've been around the block a few times, and you spot this scam from a mile away.
+On the other hand, Donny from operations is concerned his take-home pay will change.
 He clicks the link, but to his dismay, nothing seems to happen.
 What Donny doesn't realize is that he has just allowed a hacker past your firewall and into your network.
-And now that the hacker's in, your firewall can't stop him anymore.
+Once the hacker's in, your firewall can't stop him anymore.

 Maybe this isn't realistic at your company.
 You’ve created a reliable human firewall.
 Your employees have been briefed on the basics of network security, and your spam filter is configured to block emails like this one before they ever arrive in any of your inboxes.
 A strong firewall is critical to good network security, but it's no longer enough.

 The solution: Take extra precautions to keep your data safe.